 For a certain period, usually during the full-bloom of the blossoms, the Kinugawa Onsen area lights up their cherry blossoms every night for 7 nights.
 This is a very popular option for anyone who visits the Nikko area during the blossoming season, as they often host the “Night Cherry Blossom Party” where participants gather and picnic over their specially curated boxed bento.

-Sakura Japan Cherry Blossom Festival – The Best Spots in Sapporo
+The Best Sakura (Cherry Blossom) Spots in Sapporo

 Moerenuma Park – Art and Cherry Blossoms

 The famous park designed by Isamu Noguchi is not only a great destination to explore your creative inner-artist, but it’s also a gorgeous destination in Sapporo to view the cherry blossoms in northern Japan.
 There is one section within the park that is condensed with a grove of cherry blossoms, which provide a great picture opportunity.
 You can spend the rest of the day exploring trails, hanging at the playground, and exploring the famous glass pyramid museum.
 If you want a panning shot, hike up the hill of Mount Moere – the view from the top is stunning!